-Courtney specializes in in-home private lessons, puppy socialization, and adventure days.
+Courtney specializes in board&train, in-home private lessons, puppy socialization, and decompression hikes.

 Growing up in a family of animal lovers & conservationists, Angie came by her devotion to animals of all species honestly.
 As soon as she was able, she became employed at an AAHA accredited veterinary hospital where she began her journey towards what would become her career.
 She attended Illinois State University through the Animal Science sequence where she furthered her knowledge in animal husbandry.

 Altogether, Angie has over 15 years of experience as a veterinary technician working in day practice, emergency and house call services.
 She has successfully competed in a variety of sports, often at the highest levels.
 These sports would include field trials (hound), earthdog, agility, lure coursing, coursing ability, conformation, rally obedience, barn hunt, scent work, dock diving, French ring, Mondioring & IGP.

 Caitlin is passionate about serving people and their dogs.
 She has studied behavior and training with an emphasis on ethical science-based training solutions for 10 years.
 She got her start at Karen Pryor Academy and has since worked a variety of cases alongside a host of awesome trainers and behavior specialists.
 She is certified through the Certification Council for Professional Dog Trainers and is a supporting member of the International Association of Animal Behavior Consultants.